 When the tasks are completed, download the received responses.

-Check the responses if you set up offline acceptance when creating the pool.
+Check the responses if you set up assignments review when creating the pool.

 To get more accurate responses, think through the structure and wording of the tasks and the settings for responses: